-New York has the Brooklyn Bridge, San Francisco has the Golden Gate Bridge, and Longview, Washington has the Nutty Narrows Bridge.
+New York has the Brooklyn Bridge, San Francisco has the Golden Gate Bridge, and Longview, Washington, has the Nutty Narrows Bridge.
 We have all seen walkways and bridges over busy roads and expressways, but have you ever seen squirrels on a bridge?
-Amos Peters and a team of architects built the Nutty Narrows bridge in 1963.
-The crossover bridge is the world’s narrowest crossing for squirrels and small critters.
-Keep reading to learn more about this unique and unusual attraction nicknamed the Squirrel Bridge Longview WA.
+There’s a town with bridges built in the treetops so squirrels can cross the streets safely.
+Keep reading to learn more about this unique and unusual attraction, the Squirrel Bridge Longview WA.

 Where is the Squirrel Bridge Longview WA?

 The city of Longview is 105 miles outside Seattle, Washington.
 The squirrel bridge crosses a busy section of Olympia Way adjacent to the Longview City library grounds.

 Why Was the Squirrel Bridge Longview WA Built?